Albin Kurti: Relations with Albanian political parties in North Macedonia

 Albanian parties in Kosovo cooperate with Albanian political parties in Macedonia.
 The political class in Kosovo has continuously supported the Albanian party in Macedonia, the Democratic Union for Integration (BDI) led by Ali Ahmeti.
 Ahmeti was in the Government as a coalition partner with the Macedonian parties.

 However, the new Government led by Albin Kurti informed the public that relations with Ali Ahmeti had deteriorated.
 Kurti was against the "Open Balkan" initiative, which included Serbia, North Macedonia and Albania.
-He had stated that the economic initiative was in favor of Serbia and harmed the economies of neighboring countries.
+He had stated that the economic initiative was in favour of Serbia and harmed the economies of neighbouring countries.
 For this reason, he had disagreements with the chairman of DUI, Ali Ahmeti, who was part of the Government of North Macedonia.

 He had accused Ali Ahmet of flirting with the idea of the president of Kosovo, Hashim Thaçi, about the possibility of exchanging territories between Serbia and Kosovo.
 Kurti was against the exchange of territories.
 In the 2024 elections in North Macedonia, an Albanian party known as "VLEN" was created within the Albanian population.
 Kurti met with the representatives of this political entity, giving them support in these elections.
 The leader of the Albanian political entity VLEN is Arben Taravari, who was also the mayor of the municipality of Gostivar.

 The highest official of the Democratic Union for Integration, Bujar Osmani, accused Kurti of interfering in the elections with his actions, but according to him, these interventions will not have an impact on Albanian voters.
 Osmani had declared that they would win the mandates and would be part of the Government again.